You’re probably aware that May 8th is Mother’s Day in 2022, right? If you weren’t, you might have some last-minute shopping and planning to do!

 Treats should also be on offer as you look to fancy up your feline’s usual morning routine, so scatter a few of their favorites around to nibble on after they’re done brunching.

 Obviously you’ll also want a few Mimosas or Bloody Marys to wash down the food.
 But for your feline, there’s the sophisticated world of alcohol-free wines for cats to explore.
-Cat-bernets and Mus-cats are this year’s vintage of choice.
+Cat-bernets and Mus-cat-os are this year’s vintage of choice.

 Embrace Your Inner Cat Mom